Finley, Washington

 Finley is a census-designated place (CDP) in Benton County, Washington, United States.
 The population was 6,152 at the 2020 census.
 It is located to the southeast of the larger city of Kennewick.

 History

 A post office called Finley was established in 1906, and remained in operation until 1935.
 The community was named after George E. Finley, a pioneer settler.
 It includes the community of Hedges.
+Finley became a CDP in 2010.
+Prior to then, it was apart of the larger Pasco area.